pulp/pulp/docs/sphinx/rpm-user-guide/consumer-client/bind.rst

 Repository Binding
 ==================

-The Pulp consumer client can be used to manage Pulp :term:`bindings <binding>` for the registered consumer.
+The Pulp consumer client may be used to manage Pulp :term:`bindings <binding>` for the registered consumer.
 Binding to a Pulp repository creates an association between the consumer and the specified repository on the Pulp server.
 The binding enables the consumer to access content using :term:`yum`.
 Following a successful